nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 >
 > **Matt Parsons, Production Haskell (2023), "5.5 Embed, don’t Stack"**

-The drawback of this approach, is that we need to re-implement the helper functions for each monad level that needs them (`App`, `AppAuthenticated`, `AppProject`, etc.).
+The drawback of this approach is that we need to re-implement the helper functions for each monad and level that needs them (`App`, `AppAuthenticated`, `AppProject`, etc.).

-Also, if we change the structure of the nested environments a little causing the path in `asks` to change, we would potentially need to refactor a lot of code (although type system would guide us through the whole process).
+Additionally, if we change the structure of the nested environments and cause the path in `asks` to change, we might need to refactor a lot of code (although the type system would guide us through the whole process).

-We'll see in the next section one way to address these issues.
+In the next section, we'll see one way to address these issues.

-**Note:** As a bonus, since I'm using [monad-logger-aeson](https://hackage.haskell.org/package/monad-logger-aeson) for logging, we could already get rid of `runLogging` by implementing a `MonadLogger` instance for `AppProject` and all the other request handler monads.
+**Note:** Since we're using [monad-logger-aeson](https://hackage.haskell.org/package/monad-logger-aeson) for logging, we can already remove `runLogging` by implementing a `MonadLogger` instance for `AppProject` and all the other request handler monads.
 For details on how to do that, please refer to [this post](https://nicolashery.com/monadlogger-without-loggingt/).

 ## The Has type class pattern